 1. Ensure Adequate Calcium Intake: Calcium is the primary mineral that makes up bone, so getting enough calcium in your diet is essential.
 Adults need around 1000-1200 mg of calcium per day.
 Good sources of calcium include dairy products (milk, yogurt, cheese), leafy green vegetables (kale, spinach), fortified plant-based milks, and calcium-set tofu.
 If you're not getting enough calcium through your diet, consider taking a calcium supplement, but consult with your doctor first to determine the appropriate dosage.

 The importance of calcium extends beyond just building strong bones.
-It's also crucial for nerve function, muscle contraction, and blood clotting.
-A deficiency in calcium can lead to various health problems, including muscle cramps, fatigue, and an increased risk of fractures.
-Therefore, prioritizing calcium intake is a fundamental aspect of maintaining overall health and well-being.
+That's why it's also crucial for nerve function, muscle contraction, and blood clotting.
+That said, a deficiency in calcium can lead to various health problems, including muscle cramps, fatigue, and an increased risk of fractures.
+Which means, prioritizing calcium intake is a fundamental aspect of maintaining overall health and well-being.

 2. Get Enough Vitamin D: Vitamin D helps your body absorb calcium from food.
 Most adults need around 600-800 IU of vitamin D per day.
 Your body can produce vitamin D when your skin is exposed to sunlight, but many people don't get enough sun exposure, especially during the winter months.
 Good sources of vitamin D include fatty fish (salmon, tuna), egg yolks, and fortified foods (milk, cereal).
 If you're not getting enough vitamin D from sunlight or food, consider taking a vitamin D supplement.